VIETNAM FAST FACTS

 The main philosophy of Vietnamese cuisine hinges on the five fundamental senses: spicy, sour, bitter, salty, and sweet.

-A typical Vietnamese meal consists of steamed long grain rice, stir-fry dish, vegetables (raw, pickled, stir fried or steamed), canh (clear soup or broth), dipping sauce or condiments, and fresh fruits for dessert.
+A typical Vietnamese meal consists of steamed long grain rice, stir-fry dish, vegetables (raw, pickled, stir-fried or steamed), can (clear soup or broth), dipping sauce or condiments, and fresh fruits for dessert.
+The Vietnamese Pho is one of the most distinctive dishes from this cuisine.
+In fact, pho is served at nearly every corner of Vietnam.
+It is made up of a salty broth, chicken or beef, rice noodles, and many herbs.

 Other famous tourist attractions in Vietnam are listed below: